YosysHQ/nextpnr/docs/archapi.md

 Returns true if the given pip is available to be bound to a net.

+Users must also check if the pip destination wire is available with `checkWireAvail(getPipDstWire(pip))` before binding the pip to a net.

 ### NetInfo \*getBoundPipNet(PipId pip) const

 Return the net this pip is bound to.

+### WireId getConflictingPipWire(PipId pip) const

+If this returns a non-WireId(), then unbinding that wire will make the given pip available.

 ### NetInfo \*getConflictingPipNet(PipId pip) const

-Return the net that needs to be unbound in order to make this pip available.
-Note that it may be neccessary to unroute that entire net to make the pip available.
+If this returns a non-nullptr, then unbinding that entire net will make the given pip available.

-This returns nullptr if the pip is already available, or if there is no single net that can be unrouted to make the pip available.

-### WireId getConflictingPipWire(PipId pip) const

-Return the single wire that needs to be unbound in order to make this pip available.

-This returns WireId() if the pip is already available, or if there is no single wire that can be unbound to make the pip available.

 ### const\_range\<PipId\> getPips() const